Skip to content

 “Old Town 1 of Nomad Coast,” I answer.

-“Is the letter very old?”
+"Is the letter very old?"
 Lena asks me.
-“Old Town has changed a lot from one year to the next, the address on the letter is probably not the same anymore.”
+"Old Town has changed a lot from one year to the next; the address on the letter probably isn't the same anymore."

-—There are some people who have lived in Old Town all their lives, someone must know something —says Monica.
+"There are some people who have lived in Old Town all their lives, someone must know something," Monica says.

 Monica and I leave Tropical Lagoon and get into her car.
-On the way to Old Town, there is a beautiful landscape that I can see from the window.
-After driving a mile inland, we arrive at Old Town.
+On the way to Old Town, I admire the beautiful landscape from the window.
+After driving a mile inland, we reach Old Town.
 This district is a harmonious and light-filled place.
 A stone fountain decorates the center of the square, which is surrounded by restaurants and small shops.
-While Monica looks for a parking space, we pass by the Nomad Coast town hall, which is a tall and imposing building.
+While Monica looks for parking, we pass by the Nomad Coast town hall, a tall and imposing building.

-—Mónica, don't worry about parking, drop me off here, I'll manage as best I can.
+—Monica, don't worry about parking, drop me off here, I'll figure it out however I can.

-—No, I'm going to help you find that address —Monica says.
+"No, I'll help you find that address," Monica says.

 Before Monica leaves, last: